Fall in Rocky Mountain National Park

 One of the most peaceful ways to experience the park is by horseback.
 A handful of outfitters offer trail rides of varying lengths from different locations throughout the park, and can accommodate riders of all levels.
 On the west side of the park, check out Winding River Resort.
 Steer your steed through fluttering golden leaves and keep your eyes peeled for wildlife such as mule deer, elk, and moose.

-Call the park Information Office for the latest information: (970) 586-1206.
-Also be aware that some park terrain and trails were affected by the East Troublesome Fire in fall of 2020.
-Make sure to check the park’s website for trail closures and re-opening updates.
+For the latest information on trail conditions and closures, call the park Information Office at (970) 586-1206.
+Some areas of the park were affected by the East Troublesome Fire in 2020, so check the park’s website for updates on trail re-openings and closures.

 Each year, millions of visitors flock to Rocky Mountain National Park to take in the breathtaking mountain scenery and to enjoy the great outdoors.
 One of the most remarkable experiences the park has to offer are scenic drives through the mountains, including drives along the legendary Trail Ridge...